MohamedFahadh/docs/docs/on-prem/agents/run.md

 Level of details of the OPA logs depend on your configuration.
 [Learn more](/on-prem/agents/logging.md).

 ### Changing save location for log files
 To change the save location for log files, launch `Workato` &rarr; `Service Wrapper Configuration` in the Start Menu.
-Navigate to the `Logging` tab where you can modify `Log path`.
+Navigate to the `Logging` tab where you can modify `Log path` and then navigate to the `Startup` tab where you can modify the `Arguements`.

 ## On-prem agent is reconnected
 To finish re-establishing the connection, go to the On-prem group dashboard and connect to your on-prem agent.